cysouw/diathesis/text/c04_reflexive.md

  \c.
 Ich schließe den Schrank.
 Der Schrank lässt sich schließen.
  \d.
 Er schlug seine Mitbewerber.
 Seine Mitbewerber geben sich geschlagen.

-Amidst the large variety of constructions with reflexive pronouns, there are a few generalizations that stand out:
+Amidst the large variety of constructions with reflexive pronouns, there are a few generalisations that stand out:

 \ex.
 All diatheses with reflexive pronouns are valency reducing alternations.
 (Counterexamples in [@sec:reflexive-accusative-to-nominative])